framework-circuitpython/framework/README.rst

 ============

 This guide assumes you have followed the excellent Welcome to CircuitPython tutorial and have a CIRCUITPY drive accessible on your computer.

-Clone this repository or download this repository as a zip file and unzip it in a convenient location.
-Copy the 'framework.mpy' file from the 'framework' folder of this repo to the 'lib' folder on your CIRCUITPY drive.
+Clone or download the framework bundle repository as a zip file and unzip it in a convenient location.
+Copy the 'framework.mpy' file from the framework bundle to the 'lib' folder on your CIRCUITPY drive.
 You will also need to copy the 'asyncio' library and 'adafruit_ticks.mpy' module from the Adafruit libraries bundle to the 'lib' folder on your CIRCUITPY drive.

 Check to see that your CIRCUITPY drive looks like the following: